ricardodeazambuja/WildSeed/README.md

 This project is licensed under the AGPL-3.0 - see the LICENSE file for details.

+> **Need Custom Environments & Commercial Use ?**
+> Forest3D ships natural/forest environments out of the box.
+Need a different one: vineyard, orchard, agricultural row crops, urban, lunar, or a custom site?
+Custom environment builds are available.
+> Contact the authors

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Custom Environments & Commercial Use

-Forest3D ships natural/forest environments out of the box.
-Need a different one: vineyard, orchard, agricultural row crops, urban, lunar, or a custom site?
-Custom environment builds are available.

-📧 khalid.bourr@gmail.com